TeamHypersomnia/Hypersomnia/README.md

   - The Editor took well over a year to implement.
   - It paid off big time - there is now a neat [catalogue of community maps](https://hypersomnia.xyz/arenas) - every one of them downloadable.

+# Background

+*Hypersomnia* has been in development **since 2013** (as seen in the commit history).

+It didn't take 10 years of uninterrupted coding, though - in the meantime, I worked commercially to cover my costs of living.
+This [cute minigame for PUBG](https://www.youtube.com/watch?v=tSP5P0QGWa4) was my last programming gig, and the proceeds allowed me to focus entirely on *Hypersomnia*.

+I use a lot of 3rdparty libraries like ``Box2D`` (physics) or ``yojimbo`` (transport layer) - [everything not on this list,](https://github.com/TeamHypersomnia/Hypersomnia/tree/master/src/3rdparty) however, is written pretty much from scratch, in pure C++.

+Many believe that writing games without an engine is no more than *reinventing the wheel*, or put more bluntly, a complete waste of time.

+**I hope this project serves as a great testament to the opposite.**

+If I never embarked on this journey, I would have never made some of the interesting discoveries detailed in [Tech highlights section.](#tech-highlights)
+Video game internals are just so vast and interdisciplinary that they have limitless potential for creative breakthroughs, and it is a waste to never even entertain the idea that some widely used solutions can be replaced by something absolutely ingenious.

+It is not a bad thing that game engines exist.
+If you want to be competitive writing a game without one, then you are forced to come up with a design so unique that it would be hard or impossible to do it in a commercial engine.
+This alone helps developers arrive to exceptional game ideas.

 # Quick gameplay instructions